 How Does a Mammal Keep Their Temperature Constant?

 A large amount of heat produced in the tissues keeps the mammal’s body temperature constant above the external heat.
-By keeping the temperature in the body higher than outside the body, the heat flows away from the body.
+By keeping the body’s temperature higher than outside, the heat flows away from the body.

-The body of a mammal is very complex, and the temperature inside is continually changing, to let the body know how much of the heat should be transferred away from the skin.
+The body of a mammal is very complex, and the temperature inside is continually changing to let the body know how much heat should be transferred away from the skin.

-In mammals with fur, the temperature of the body can be changed by flattening the hair or by fluffing it up.
+In mammals with fur, the body’s temperature can be changed by flattening the hair or fluffing it up.
 This allows different amounts of air to be trapped in the pelt.
-If the animal is too hot, they will let more air to get to the body.
+If the animal is too hot, it will let more air get to the body.

-Although the mammal can control its temperature in this way, there are limits to how high or low the animal can regulate their body temperature.
+Although the mammal can control its temperature this way, there are limits to how high or low the animal can regulate its body temperature.

 Thermal Neutral Zone

-The thermal neutral zone (TNZ) is a range of temperatures in the mammal’s environment in which they can maintain their average temperature.
+The thermal neutral zone (TNZ) is a range of temperatures in the mammal’s environment to maintain their average temperature.
 The thermal neutral zone is based on the mammal not using any energy beyond its lowest metabolic rate.

-If the temperature outside the body falls below the TNZ, then the mammal will feel cold.
-The heat from the body is lost from the skin too quickly, and the animal will cool down.
+If the temperature outside the body falls below the TNZ, the mammal will feel cold.
+The body’s heat is lost from the skin too quickly, and the animal will cool down.

 To combat this, the animal must increase its heat production.
 This can be done in a variety of ways.
 To generate extra heat from the muscles, the animal may start to shiver.

-This is an excellent way to increase heat over the short term, but over a longer period, such as the winter, they need a different technique.
-To increase their temperature over a more extended period, they have to increase their lowest base metabolic rate.
+This is an excellent way to increase heat over the short term, but over a more extended period, such as the winter, they need a different technique.
+To increase their temperature over a more extended period, they must increase their lowest base metabolic rate.

-If the external temperature is higher than their body temperature, then the body will not be able to lose heat fast enough through the skin.
+If the external temperature exceeds the body temperature, the body will not lose heat fast enough through the skin.
 In this case, their bodies will use evaporation.

 The skin will start to sweat from sweat glands.
 Another way that their bodies deal with this is through panting from the mouth.
 This releases sweat from the moist membranes of the mouth.

-Different species of mammals have different thermal neutral zones which allow them to live in different environments.
+Different mammals have different thermal neutral zones, allowing them to live in different environments.

 Why Can Mammals Live In Such Different Environments?

-Whereas other animals such as amphibians and reptiles rely on the sun for constant body temperature, mammals rely on their bodies to maintain their temperature.
-By using their bodies, mammals can live in conditions ranging from icy tundra to hot deserts.
+Whereas other animals, such as amphibians and reptiles, rely on the sun to provide a constant body temperature, mammals rely on their bodies to maintain their temperature.
+Using their bodies, mammals can live in conditions ranging from icy tundra to hot deserts.

 Different types of mammals have different thermal neutral zones.
-The thick fur on an arctic fox allows them to live in conditions of -40 ºC.
-By raising their activity, the fox can live in temperatures down to -70ºC.
+The thick fur on an arctic fox allows them to live at -40 ºC.
+By raising their activity, the fox can live at -70ºC.

 Torpor is described as suspended animation, which they use as they can no longer stop their body temperature from falling any lower.

-Hibernation is a longer-term of torpor and is used by some bears, bats, and hedgehogs as a solution to the low seasonal temperatures.
+Hibernation is a longer-term torpor used by bears, bats, and hedgehogs to solve the low seasonal temperatures.

 How do Mammals Maintain Body Temperature?

-To maintain their high metabolic rate, and in turn, maintaining their body temperatures, mammals require a lot of food.
-Compared to an amphibian or reptile, a mammal has to eat approximately ten times the amount of food to maintain their body temperature.
+To maintain their high metabolic rate and, in turn, keep their body temperatures, mammals require a lot of food.
+Compared to an amphibian or reptile, a mammal has to eat approximately ten times the amount of food to maintain its body temperature.

 All mammals have evolved to require large amounts of oxygen.
-The oxygen is essential in maintaining a high metabolic rate.
+Oxygen is essential in maintaining a high metabolic rate.

-When a mammal is at its basal metabolic rate, hardly using any energy, they require less oxygen.
-The breathing is done by moving the thorax.
-Muscles and ribs are used to help the thorax contract, drawing air into and out of the lungs.
+When a mammal is at its basal metabolic rate, hardly using any energy requires less oxygen.
+Breathing is done by moving the thorax.
+Muscles and ribs help the thorax contract, drawing air into and out of the lungs.

 When the animal is more active, however, the diaphragm is used to aid breathing.
-The diaphragm, when contracted, increases the volume of the cavity on the thorax, increasing the amount of air that gets into the lungs.
+When contracted, the diaphragm increases the volume of the thorax cavity, increasing the air that gets into the lungs.

-The heart of a mammal is divided into two sides, which is used to ensure that the oxygen that goes to the tissues is richer in oxygen, and also increases the blood pressure in the body, creating a higher flow of blood.
+The heart of a mammal is divided into two sides, which is used to ensure that the oxygen that goes to the tissues is richer and increases the body’s blood pressure, creating a higher blood flow.

-The blood from the left-hand side is sent to the lungs, where it takes up oxygen and gives up carbon dioxide.
-This blood, freshly-oxygenated, is then returned to the right-hand side of the heart.
+The blood from the left-hand side is sent to the lungs, releasing oxygen and carbon dioxide.
+This blood, freshly oxygenated, is then returned to the right-hand side of the heart.

-The blood is then pumped again, but this time to the tissues of the body delivering oxygen and carbon dioxide.
+The blood is pumped again, but this time to the body’s tissues, delivering oxygen and carbon dioxide.

 Mammals spend most of their lives eating and have evolved different ways of doing this.
-Mammals have a special kind of teeth, which are prepared for eating the type of food in their environment.
+Mammals have particular teeth prepared for eating the type of food in their environment.

-The teeth make biting, tearing, and chewing makes digestion more straightforward and faster.
+The teeth make biting, tearing, and chewing, making digestion more straightforward and faster.

 Different types of mammals have evolved stomachs that are unique from others.
 Ungulates such as cows have a stomach that is divided into four sections.
-These make it easier to digest the massive amounts of plant material that they require to keep their high metabolic rate.
+These make it easier to digest the massive amounts of plant material required to keep their high metabolic rate.

-Mammals can breathe and eat at the same time using a bone that separates the airway from the nostrils and lungs to the mouth below.
+Mammals can breathe and eat simultaneously using a bone that separates the airway from the nostrils and lungs to the mouth below.

 How do Young Mammals Keep Warm?

-Endothermy works in mammals, but for young mammals, it can be problematic.
+Endothermy works in mammals, but it can be problematic for young mammals.
 The larger a mammal is, the slower they lose heat.
 This is due to the higher surface area compared to volume.
 Consequently, the small the mammal, the faster they lose heat from their bodies.

-Where some ectotherms can be very small, endotherms such as mammals cannot survive if they are too small.
+Some ectotherms can be very small, and endotherms, such as mammals, cannot survive if they are too small.

-Pregnant mothers have to create an environment to protect the young from the temperatures outside their body.
-They need to control the temperature around them, providing all the nutrients that the embryo needs.
+Pregnant mothers must create an environment to protect the young from the temperatures outside their bodies.
+They need to control the temperature around them, providing all the nutrients the embryo needs.

-Once born, some small mammals, such as mice are born very small.
-The environments they are kept in once born need to be provided by the mother.
+Once born some small mammals, such as mice, are born very small.
+The environments they are kept in once taken need to be provided by the mother.
 These can be in the form of a nest or burrow.

-For other mammals such as humans, whales, and large herbivores, the embryos are kept inside the mother’s body for a much longer time, giving them enough time to maintain their body temperature once born.
+For other mammals, such as humans, whales, and large herbivores, the embryos are kept inside the mother’s body for much longer, giving them enough time to maintain their body temperature once born.

-A constant body temperature for a mammal allows them to be active at all times.
-This gives them more considerable time to hunt, feed, and attract mates over a longer period.
+A constant body temperature for a mammal allows them to be always active.
+This gives them more time to hunt, feed, and attract mates over an extended period.

-Most mammals do not need to hibernate through the winter, given them extra time in their lives.
+Most mammals do not need to hibernate through the winter, giving them extra life.
 Time can also be spent hunting and feeding throughout the night, not just the day.

 Most physical and chemical processes that a body goes through are temperature sensitive.
-Chemical reactions, contraction of the muscles, blood flow through vessels, and the rate of diffusion of molecules all rely on the body being vulnerable to temperature.
+Chemical reactions, contraction of the muscles, blood flow through vessels, and the diffusion rate of molecules all rely on the body being vulnerable to temperature.

-Mammals are integrated systems that consist of these and many more processes being linked to one another.
+Mammals are integrated systems consisting of these and many more processes linked to one another.

-Changes in temperatures can break down these processes, causing the integrated systems to stop working.
-Mammals are more complex than ectotherms and have more integrated processes happening at one time.
+Temperature changes can break down these processes, causing the integrated systems to stop working.
+Mammals are more complex than ectotherms and have more integrated processes happening at one Time.

 With the increased complexity comes a narrower change in body temperature that can be tolerated.
-A reptile would have the brain size one-tenth of that of a similar-sized mammal.
+A reptile would have a brain size one-tenth of a similar mammal.

-When a mammal dies due to being too hot or too cold, the actual cause of death is due to a failure of a part of the function of the brain, whether this is heart failure or loss of respiration.
+When a mammal dies due to being too hot or too cold, the actual cause of death is due to a failure of a part of the brain’s function, whether heart failure or loss of respiration.